Judging process and criteria for Tow Awards

 Judging of oral presentations for the Research Divisions

-(ii) Originality of the material presented;
+2. Originality of the material presented

-(v) The presenter’s response to questions.
+5. The presenter’s response to questions.

 Applicants must be present to give the oral presentation in order to be eligible to win an award.
+However, the Tow Research Awards Committee will consider virtual presentations on a case-by-case basis.

 Judging for the Case Presentation